Marslanali/ZeroMQ/README.md

 **On Windows:**

-Make sure you have libsodium.dll on your VC++ and Matlab path where you are currently running example codes.
+Make sure you environment variable is set for path of ``libsodium.dll`` on your VC++ and Matlab path where you are currently running example codes.

 Other dependencies can be check by dependency walker, see http://www.dependencywalker.com/ .